lgalaz/fullstack-javascript/typescript/Literal_Types_Tuples/explanation.md

-# Literal Types and Tuples - Comprehensive Study Guide
+# Literal Types and Tuples

 ## Introduction